Up Close & Personal [vol. I]: 5 Things I've Learned From Battling Social Anxiety

 5. Positive thinking makes a huge difference

-Positive thinking is another strategy I used to overcome my social anxiety.
+Positive thinking is another strategy I used to battle my social anxiety.
 I can’t always control when my social anxiety is triggered, but I can control how I respond to it.
 Instead of giving in to my social anxiety, I have taken on a mind over matter approach.
 Whenever a negative, anxious, or irrational thought crosses my mind, instead of watering that thought and allowing it to grow, I replace it with a positive, rational thought.
 I try not to let my social anxiety win, and I’m honestly super proud of the progress I’ve made.
 Positive thinking really does go a long way.

 In the words of the late and great Nipsey Hussle: “When you’re living in this cycle of being negative all day and just putting out negativity, and that’s the only energy you’re putting out, it’s going to return to you...Do your best to master your energy...You’re entitled to whatever experience you want to create for yourself, so if you’re tired of that shit, adjust the energy as best as you can.
 Adjust what you wake up thinking, what you say, and lastly, what you do.”